mabrarov/docker-compose-init-container/README.md

    ```

 1. Restart Docker daemon to apply changes
-1. Determine & decide what address will be used to access OpenShift,
+1. Determine & decide what address (existing domain name or IP address) will be used to access OpenShift,
    e.g. localhost or IP address of VM.

    Let's assume that OpenShift address is defined in `openshift_address` environment variable, e.g.

    ```bash